Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Third, Lowe's now owns the "Stainmaster" brand name so they control the price and availability of all Stainmaster branded products.
 Acquiring the Stainmaster brand name was a strategic maneuver to prevent homeowners from comparison shopping and potentially finding a lower price on the exact same carpet elsewhere.

-I believe the best way for homeowners to make wise carpet choices, ensure qualified installation and enjoy first-class customer service is to buy from a reputable locally owned flooring store.
+I find the best way for homeowners to make wise carpet choices, ensure qualified installation and enjoy first-class customer service is to buy from a reputable locally-owned flooring store.
 That being said, here are four reasons why I don't recommend buying new carpet from a box store.

 1. While box stores may offer quality products and materials sourced from reputable suppliers, they lack readily available and qualified in-store experts to address customer queries and offer reliable advice on carpet purchases.
 I believe homeowners need access to experienced and knowledgeable sales staff to assist in making wise and informed choices.

 2. Big-box retailers delegate the majority of homeowner interactions with external service providers to minimize their exposure and limit liability.
 After securing your order and receiving full payment, they subsequently subcontract all other tasks to other independent and privately-held companies.
+They farm-out the in-home measuring to independent estimators who figure in plenty of material make sure the installers don't run short.

 These outside entities are paid to handle essential responsibilities such as in-home measuring, jobsite assessment and product installation.
 The identity of these subcontracted companies raises several questions: Do they ensure precise measurements and strive to minimize material waste?
 Are the installers qualified to install the type of carpet I have ordered?
 Who do I contact if there is a problem or concern with the carpet quality or installer workmanship?
 Who provides the warranty coverage and what are the limitations?